samouri/samouri.github.io/learning-bs.md

 ### Investigation

 Like most impatient developers, the first thing I did was I dive right into development with absolutely no plan.
 At the point where I had a sprite that could move via arrow keys, I came to the realization that nothing was feeling quite right.
 There are so many little nuanced questions I needed to answer in order to be able to create a Frogger clone that felt true.
 Questions like whether the game runs on a grid or in "continuous" space, how many frames are there in the frog's jump animation.
 When the frog jumps, does he *slide* or *teleport*.
 What is the aspect ratio of the screen?
 How much space should each lane take up?
 How does collision detection work?
 Is the strictness of collision detection different depending on if the frog is colliding with a log, turtle, alligator, car, or the end goals?
 All of these questions (and more) needed answering.
-I used many sources to try to piece together everything I could, and the details and sources are below:
+I used many sources to try to piece together everything I could.

 #### graphics

 The 1981 Arcade version of Frogger ran with raster graphics and resolution of 224 x 256 [^1].
-By doing some calculations and also overlaying a ruler[^2] onto a screenshot of the game, I was able to determine that the screen is laid out on a grid of 14 columns and 16 rows.
-The rows get used as follows:
+By doing some calculations and also overlaying a ruler[^2] onto a screenshot of the game, I was able to determine that the screen is laid out on a grid of 16 rows and 14 columns.
+In order, the rows get used as follows:

 - 1.5 rows for the game score
 - 1.5 rows for the end goal